zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 Install-Module -Name Microsoft.Graph.Applications
 ```

 1. Open a Windows PowerShell workspace that has the Microsoft Graph cmdlets installed.
-All commands in this step will be run using the Windows PowerShell connected to Microsoft Graph console.
+All commands in this step must run using the Windows PowerShell connected to Microsoft Graph console.

 2. Save the following text to a PowerShell script file named, for example,  `UploadAuthCert.ps1`.